-6.3.2 TOE threat "Memory Access Violation"
+6.3.1 TOE threat "Memory Access Violation"

 - The justification related to the threat "Memory Access Violation, (AUG4.T.Mem-Access)" is as follows: - According to AUG4.O.Mem Access the TOE must enforce the dynamic memory segmentation and protection so that access of software to memory areas is controlled.
 Any restrictions are to be defined by the Security IC Embedded Software.
 Thereby security violations caused by accidental or deliberate access to restricted data (which may include code) can be prevented (refer to AUG4.T.Mem-Access).
-The threat AUG4.T.Mem-Access is therefore removed if the objective is met. - The clarification of "Usage of Hardware Platform, (BSI.OE.Plat-Appl)" (AUG4.Clarification) makes clear that it is up to the Security IC Embedded Software to implement the memory management scheme by appropriately administrating the TSF.
-This is also expressed both in AUG4.T.Mem-Access and AUG4.O.Mem Access.
-The TOE shall provide access control functions as a means to be used by the Security IC Embedded Software.
-This is further emphasised by the clarification of "Treatment of User Data, (BSI.OE.Resp-Appl)" (AUG4.Clarification) which reminds that the Security IC Embedded Software must not undermine the restrictions it defines.
-Therefore, the clarifications contribute to the coverage of the threat AUG4.T.Mem-Access. - The added clarifications (AUG4.Clarification) do not introduce any contradiction in the security objectives applicable during phase 1. - The added objective for the TOE AUG4.O.Mem Access does not introduce any contradiction in the security objectives for the TOE.
+The threat AUG4.T.Mem-Access is therefore removed if the objective is met. - The added objective for the TOE AUG4.O.Mem Access does not introduce any contradiction in the security objectives for the TOE.

-6.3.3 Organisational security policy "Additional Specific Security Functionality"
+6.3.2 Organisational security policy "Additional Specific Security Functionality"

-- The justification related to the organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add Functions)" is as follows: - 93 Since AUG1.O.Add-Functions requires the TOE to implement exactly the same specific security functionality as required by AUG1.P.Add Functions, and in the very same conditions, the organisational security policy is covered by the objective. - Nevertheless the security objectives BSI.O.Leak-Inherent, BSI.O.Phys-Probing, BSI.O.Malfunction, BSI.O.Phys-Manipulation and BSI.O.Leak-Forced define how to implement the specific security functionality required by AUG1.P.Add Functions.
-(Note that these objectives support that the specific security functionality is provided in a secure way as expected from AUG1.P.Add Functions.)
+The justification related to the organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)" is as follows:

+- Since AUG1.O.Add-Functions requires the TOE to implement exactly the same specific security functionality as required by AUG1.P.Add-Functions, and in the very same conditions, the organisational security policy is covered by the objective. - Nevertheless the security objectives BSI.O.Leak-Inherent, BSI.O.Phys-Probing, , BSI.O.Malfunction, BSI.O.Phys-Manipulation and BSI.O.Leak-Forced define how to implement the specific security functionality required by AUG1.P.Add-Functions.
+(Note that these objectives support that the specific security functionality is provided in a secure way as expected from AUG1.P.Add-Functions.)
 Especially BSI.O.Leak-Inherent and BSI.O.Leak-Forced refer to the protection of confidential data (User Data or TSF data) in general.
-User

-Data are also processed by the specific security functionality required by AUG1.P.Add Functions.
+User Data are also processed by the specific security functionality required by AUG1.P.Add-Functions. - The added objective for the TOE AUG1.O.Add-Functions does not introduce any contradiction in the security objectives for the TOE.